China slams the brakes on Ant Group's $37 billion listing

 Ant believes the public criticism put Ma in the crosshairs of regulators, the person said.

 The suspension reverberated across markets.
-Alibaba Group Holding 9988.HKBABA.N, which owns about a third of Ant, fell 9% in early U.S. trading, wiping nearly $76 billion off its value, more than double the amount Ant was planning to raise.
+Alibaba Group Holding, which owns about a third of Ant, fell 9% in early U.S. trading, wiping nearly $76 billion off its value, more than double the amount Ant was planning to raise.

 “This is a curve ball that has been thrown at us ...
 I don’t know what to say,” said one banker working on the IPO.